A NSW Government website

 • ensuring connectivity between metropolitan and regional areas

-• future-proofing the EV charging network past 2030
+• future-proofing the EV charging network beyond 2030

 • co-funding private industry to build, own and operate the charging stations